deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “I like to live dangerously,” Daar remarked drily.
 “Brief me.”

-“Well, the cure is arguably even worse than the sickness, but… I’m going to give him Crohn’s Disease.
-Or maybe Lupus, I’m not sure yet!”
+“Well, the cure is arguably even worse than the sickness, but… I’m going to give him Crohn’s disease.
+Or maybe lupus, I’m not sure yet!”

 Daar blanked at that.
 “Uhh….
 Ain’t that one’o them cripplin’ *Human* diseases?
 Where, uh, their own immune system goes bonkers?”